Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-4.md

 1. In the Postman sidebar, click **Task 4 - Download OBJ File > GET Download OBJ File**.
 The request loads.

-   Note the use of the variables `ContentDownloadSignedURL` as URI.
+   Note the use of the variables `ContentDownloadSignedURL` as the URI.

 2. Click the **Headers** tab.
 Notice that the `Cookie` header is made up of `set-cookie-header_1`, `set-cookie-header_2` and `set-cookie-header_3`